Lorenzras/advent_of_code_2024_deno/README.md

 Deno is used to run the code.
 You can install it by following the instructions on the [Deno website](https://deno.land/).

-## Running the code
+## Testing

-To run the test, you can use the following command:
+To run the test, I use the following command:

 Example: